taka-oyama/msgpack-unity/Assets/Plugins/SouthPointe/Serialization/MessagePack/README.md

 SerializationContext.Default.typeHandlers.SetHandler(type, handler);
 ```

-Checkout the implementations of [other types](https://github.com/taka-oyama/msgpack-unity/tree/master/Assets/Plugins/MessagePack/TypeHandlers) for reference.
+Checkout the implementations of other types in the TypeHandlers folder for reference.

 ## Debugging

-You can debug your packed binary by converting it to JSON by using `MessagePack.AsJson(byte[])`
+You can debug your serialized binary by converting it to JSON by using `MessagePack.AsJson(byte[])`

 ```cs